diacode/diacode-website/source/blog/2016-01-27-trello-clone-with-phoenix-and-react-pt-7.html.markdown

 ## Sockets and channels
-In the [last post][a00bf551] we finished the authentication process and now we are ready to start the with all the fun.
-From now on we are going to heavily rely on **Phoenix**'s real-time features for connecting both the front-end and the back-end so any event affecting a user's board can be pushed to him so the changes are automatically displayed in his screen.
+In the [last post][a00bf551] we finished the authentication process and now we are ready to start with all the fun.
+From now on we are going to heavily rely on **Phoenix**'s real-time features for connecting both the front-end and the back-end.
+Any event affecting a user's board will be pushed to him so the changes are automatically displayed on his screen.

 We can think of channels more or less as common controllers.
 But instead of handling a request and returning a response to a single connection, they handle bidirectional events for a given topic which can be broadcasted to multiple connections.
-To configure them **Phoenix** uses socket handlers which authenticates and identifies a socket connection and also defines channel routes which specify which channel is going to handle which request.
+To configure them, **Phoenix** uses socket handlers which authenticates and identifies a socket connection and also defines channel routes that specify which channel is going to handle each request.

 ### The user socket
 When creating a new **Phoenix** application, it automatically sets a default socket